robertfmurdock/team-solar-system/Proposal.md

 To help illustrate this concept, let us think of projects as sized in this way:

- - A major project takes 5-8 devs
+ - A major project takes 5-8 devs, or 3-4 pair

- - A minor project takes 3-4 devs
+ - A minor project takes 3-4 devs, or 2 pair

- - A micro project takes 1-2 devs
+ - A micro project takes 1-2 devs, or 1 pair

+Teams need the ability to grow and shrink in size in order to facilitate organizational change.
+That said, a normal sized team might be 4 pairs large.
+A team with four pairs can take on:

+- One major project
+- Two minor projects
+- One minor project and a few micro projects

+If a team has more than one project, then it is left to that team's discretion how to distribute work among the team's members... with the expectation that as time passes, all members of the team will gain experience on all projects.

+Therefore, the team itself needs to be able to manage work allocation - clients cannot be promised specific individuals will work 100% of their time on the project.
+However, clients *can* be promised that the knowledge of specific team members is always available to the team, and the team can highlight processes that enforce this knowledge transfer (colocation, slack, shared-stand-ups, etc).